 When everything is going well, and life is full of butterflies and kittens, everyone comes to work with smiles on their faces and a spring in their steps.
 On the other 364 days of the year… people can be distracted by looming deadlines, incomplete projects, tight budgets, staff tensions, customer complaints, and on and on.

 Leaders are people who inspire others to move forward, while dictators drive their people forward.
 So, for us to move our organizations forward as leaders we need to always be considering how to motivate our people better.

 In short, collaborative leaders bring hope to the lives of their people.
-Hope focuses our minds and energies on prevailing, not just surviving.
+Hope focuses our minds and energies on overcoming, not just surviving.
 A culture of hope creates a sense of trust among coworkers, and dispels petty differences.
 Hope leads an organization to growth.

-Not every obstacle can be overcome with positive outcomes, but in a culture of hope these small losses are not devastating to the overall progress of the team.
+Not every obstacle will be overcome with positive outcomes, but in a culture of hope these small losses are not devastating to the overall progress of the team.
 Hope helps us learn from what goes wrong and leads us to develop better systems for next time.
 Bringing a sense of hope to work each day makes us better leaders, and makes our organizations better prepared for the challenges ahead.